michaelrsweet/rasterview/README.md

 specific language governing permissions and limitations under the License.

-## Changes in v1.7 - 2018-05-28
+## Changes in v1.7 - 2018-06-03

-- Page controls updated to allow navigation to the previous page and to selected pages.
+- Updated the page controls to allow navigation to the previous page and to selected pages.
+- Added mode buttons for zoom, pan, and color (to show the current mode).

 ## Changes in v1.6 - 2018-01-21